 Primary Outcome – Antibiotic consumption

 The primary research hypothesis was to find whether active ear drops would reduce antibiotic consumption compared with usual care.
 In the two-group study 30% of patients in the usual care group consumed antibiotics by day eight compared with only 3% in the active drops group (Table 4).
 Results from the three-group study, although on a much smaller sample size, were very similar: 25% in the usual care group versus 0% in the active drops group.
 These two results were combined in a meta-analysis (with a continuity correction of 0.4444 to allow calculation of an odds ratio in the three-group study).
-The combined odds ratio supports the conclusion that with 95% confidence, the crude odds of taking antibiotics is between 45% and 98% lower in the active drops group compared with usual care (Table 4).
-After controlling for the effect of administering a delayed antibiotic script prior to randomisation the confidence interval widens to include 1, weakening the evidence against the null hypothesis (Table 4).
+The combined odds ratio supports the conclusion that with 95% confidence, the crude odds of taking antibiotics is between 45% and 98% lower in the active drops group compared with usual care (Table 4), excluding the 20% minimum clinically important difference.
+After controlling for the effect of administering a delayed antibiotic script at randomisation (the adjustment appropriate assuming the baseline difference was due to chance) the confidence interval widens, including the minimum clinically important difference, and weakening the evidence against the null hypothesis (Table 4).

 Table 4.
 Primary analysis: Antibiotic consumption, by group